alexstrout/foxWSFix-UT99/readme.md

 ------------
 * HUDs grow larger with aspect ratio, but can be shrunk back down using the in-game HUD Scale slider.
 * Unfortunately, HUD Scale does not apply to crosshairs.
 Crosshair scale will require either custom HUDs or ugly hacks. :(
+* Unreal may refuse to switch to widescreen resolutions above 1080p.
+See [Recommendations](#recommendations) above.

 Compile Steps
 -------------